Shipwreck Diving on Gunboat C-55, Isla Mujeres

 The wreck lies at a depth of 22 meters/ 75 feet.

-There is generally a descent line attached to this section, although, like Gunboat C-58, boats may no longer tie up to this line.
+A descent line is generally attached to this section, although, like Gunboat C-58, boats may no longer tie up to this line.
 The stern can be appreciated resting on its left (port) side.

 Pieces of the engine can be seen around the wreck, scattered along the sea floor.

-The bow of the boat is located close by and has tiny windows along the side.
+The boat's bow is located nearby and has tiny windows along the side.

 Specifications: